jnplv/IMDb_Clone/README.md

 # IMDb_Clone
-In this repo IMDb clone website code is pshowcased
+In this repo IMDb clone website code is showcased